 FAQs

-Can I use bread flour instead of all-purpose flour?
+Can I use bread flour instead of all-purpose?

-Do I need to use instant yeast?
+Do I need instant yeast?

-What do I do if my rolls are too dense?
+Why are my rolls too dense?

-How can I achieve a crispier crust?
+How do I get a crisp crust?

 Crusty French Bread Rolls